yalmip/yalmip.github.io/_posts/examples/2016-09-17-decayrate.md

 ![GEVP problem]({{ site.url }}/images/gevp.gif){: .center-image }

 Due to the product between \\(t\\) and \\(P\\), the problem cannot be solved directly using linear semidefinite programming.
-Effectively it is a BMI (bilinear matrix inequality) where generically are intractable, but luckily it is not that bad.
+Effectively it is a BMI (bilinear matrix inequality) which generically are intractable, but luckily it is not that bad here.

 ### Bisection algorithm